 West Cork Food Trail

 Cork’s modern food revolution over the last few decades set its roots in the heart of West Cork.
 The food Artisans, often ‘blow ins’, were the first food rebels of the county.
-The area has an array of farmers, growers, charcutiers, cheese-makers, fish smokers and bakers, to mention but a few.
+The area has an array of farmers, growers, charcutiers, cheese-makers, fish smokers and bakers.

-The mild weather and lush rolling countryside supply all the ingredients to make Cork a premier food production region with a gourmet reputation in Ireland.
+The mild weather and lush rolling countryside supply all the ingredients to make Cork a premier food production region with a gourmet reputation in Europe.

 The food movement began in West Cork and has blossomed, its ideology for food production has spread to Cork City and beyond.